Beyond Public Access in LLM Pre-Training Data: Discussion: Towards functional content AI marketplaces?

 \section{Discussion: Towards functional content AI marketplaces?}

-Although the evidence presented here on model access violations is specific to OpenAI and O'Reilly Media books, this is likely a systemic issue, and our findings aim to support changes in data collection and usage practices across AI model developers.
+Although the evidence presented here on potential access violations is specific to OpenAI and O'Reilly Media books, and based on a small sample with wide confidence intervals, similar dynamics may exist across AI model developers.
+Our findings aim to motivate greater transparency in data collection and usage practices.

-Our findings suggest that current AI model development practices may be creating what \citet{oreilly2024aisoriginalsin} describes as an ``extractive dead end'', creating not just a legal challenge but an existential one for the internet's content ecosystem.
+Our findings, alongside similar studies \parencite{ahmed2026extracting, arstechnica2025meta} suggest that current AI model development practices may be creating what \textcite{oreilly2024aisoriginalsin} describes as an ``extractive dead end'', creating not just a legal challenge but an existential one for the Internet's content ecosystem.
 The economic implications of uncompensated training data usage extend beyond individual copyright holders to the broader sustainability of professional content creation.
-If AI companies extract value from a content creator's produced materials without fairly compensating the creator, they risk depleting the very resources upon which their AI systems depend \citep{oreilly2024aisoriginalsin}.
-This dynamic creates a tragedy of the commons.\footnote{As \citet{longpre2024consent} notes: ``in less than a year, $\sim5\%$ of the tokens in C4 and other major corpora have recently become restricted by robots.txt.
-And nearly 45\% of these tokens now carry some form of restrictions from the domain’s Terms of Service.''} If left unaddressed, uncompensated training data could lead to a downward spiral in the internet's content quality and diversity.
+If AI companies extract value from a content creator's produced materials without fairly compensating the creator, they risk depleting the very resources upon which their AI systems depend \parencite{oreilly2024aisoriginalsin}.

+This dynamic creates a tragedy of the commons.\footnote{As \textcite{longpre2024consent} notes: ``in less than a year, $\sim5\%$ of the tokens in C4 and other major corpora have recently become restricted by robots.txt.
+And nearly 45\% of these tokens now carry some form of restrictions from the domain’s Terms of Service.''} If left unaddressed, uncompensated training data could lead to a downward spiral in the Internet's content quality and diversity.
 As revenue streams for professional content creation diminish, fewer resources will be dedicated to producing the high-quality, accurate, and diverse human content that AI systems rely on for training -- and inference.

-Our key finding, that OpenAI trained their more advanced GPT-4o model on non-public data, is only preliminary based on a small sample of books and subject to the above methodological caveats.
-Membership inference attacks of a model's outputs are not a substitute for detailed model cards that disclose and disaggregate the sources of model training data \citep{mitchell2019model, gebru2021datasheets}.
+Our key finding, that OpenAI may have trained their GPT-4o model on non-public data, is only preliminary and is based on a small sample of books and subject to the above methodological caveats.
+Membership inference attacks of a model's outputs are not a substitute for detailed -- ideally programmatic -- model cards that disclose and disaggregate the sources of model training data \parencite{mitchell2019model, gebru2021datasheets}.
 However, requiring smaller companies to sift through their pre-training dataset and individually identify the sources for each of their training inputs is unrealistic without tools and standards designed for this purpose.